HelikarLab/ode-app/README.md

   yarn client-build
   ```

-- To eject the configuartiona and scripts from the react-scripts package, use:
+- To eject the configuartion and scripts from the react-scripts package, use:

   ```bash
   yarn client-eject